-The LTL Invasive Species Committee has worked to pinpoint the locations of Purple Loosestrife at LTL.
-A release of Galerucella Beetles at a specific stand for 3 years is already making a significant impact and will be repeated in 2021.
-Volunteers continue to dig out this invader species as well as cutting off the flower stalks, bagging and disposing of them in order to prevent the release seeds in select locations
+The yearly plant survey will also identify invasive wetland plants including new stands of Purple Loosestrife and invasive Yellow Iris.
+A release of Galerucella Beetles at a specific Loosestrife stand for 3 years has made a significant impact and will be repeated in 2021.
+Volunteers continue to dig out this invader species as well as cutting, bagging and disposing of flower stalks in order to prevent the release seeds in select locations.

 "Many plants invasive in our region were once imported for use in ornamental landscapes, and some remain popular in the nursery trade even today.
 Whereas in the past, gardeners were unaware of the impact of invasive species, today we have the opportunity to make informed decisions about what we plant."